nikhilbansal97/Mobile-UI-Samples/README.md

 # Mobile UI Samples
 The aim is to maintain a central repository that hosts animations/feature implementations in live production apps so that others know how to do it.
+The implementations can be in any platform like Android, iOS, Flutter etc.

 ### Contribution
 You can fork this repository and start contributing to it.
 Some guidelines are established so that the maintainenance of the repository is easier: